Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Absorption from mutual friction

-The dissipated power depends linearly of the m.f. parameter $\alpha$ and, for small amplitudes, quadratically on the amplitude of the Kelvin waves.
-For a wide range of scales one can see from Fig.~\ref{f.Pmf} that the power dissipated due to m.f. is approximately given by
+The dissipated power depends linearly on the m.f. parameter $\alpha$ and, for small amplitudes, quadratically on the amplitude of the Kelvin waves.
+For a wide range of scales one can see from Fig.~\ref{f.Pmf} that for $\eta\lesssim 2$ the power dissipated due to m.f. is approximately given by